 When East Germany and West Germany were reunited in 1990, the population of East Germany was around 16.1 million people.

-Although living standards have improved dramatically in the East over the past 20 years, it still lags behind in economic development and, as a result, many people head West in search of better job opportunties.
+Although living standards have improved dramatically in the East over the past 20 years, it still lags behind in economic development, and as a result, many people head west in search of better job opportunities.

 Pollution is also a massive legacy of the East German era, where industrial output was prioritized more highly than the environment, and many seek to move simply for a better quality of life.

 The New York Times reports that around 1.7 million people have left East Germany since 1990 -- that's a decrease in population of just over 10%.

 Germany is divided into 16 states, referred to collectively as Länder, and each state has its own constitution and remains fairly autonomous.
 Each state also has its own capital.
 Despite its large population, Germany has relatively few large cities, and only four have a population over 1 million: Berlin, Hamburg, Munich and Cologne.

 Still, these cities are much larger when the metropolitan area is taken into account.
 Hamburg, for example, has a city population of 1.8 million as of 2012, but its metropolitan area is home to more than 5 million.
 Düsseldorf, the 7th largest city in Germany, has a population of close to 600,000, but its metropolitan area is home to over 11.3 million.

 Germany is home to a large number of smaller cities and towns, however, and in total there are currently 82 cities with a population of more than 100,000 people.

 There are people over age 18 in Germany.